Skip to main content

 Analytical Capabilities

-While "analytical capabilities" is not a traditionally defined term in relation to LLM functions, (and while these capabilities indeed rely on underlying generative processes) it's important to distinguish these from the generative content creation typically associated with LLMs.
+While "analytical capabilities" is not a traditionally defined term in relation to LLM functions (and while these capabilities do indeed rely on underlying generative processes), it's important to distinguish these from the generative content creation typically associated with LLMs.

 These capabilities focus on the LLMs' ability to process and analyse text to extract meaningful information without primarily generating new content.
 These capabilities include: